hugh1602/Game_Tech_Demo/README.md

 # Git
 # First Game Tech Demo
 ## [Demo_Link](https://drive.google.com/drive/folders/1yUVkPTOCSIZQA7EqKCbtzllZFNxvEINJ?usp=sharing)
-#### The demo is still in progress, but pretty much playable, still needs more work on animations and some debugging.
+#### The demo is still in progress, still needs more work on animations, ai, and some debugging.
 Note: it has no menus, quite game via Task Manager or Alt-Tab to desktop then close the game.
 #
 #
 #